This practical introduction to second-order and growth mixture models using Mplus introduces simple and complex techniques through incremental steps.

 New to this edition:

-- Two new chapters providing a stepwise introduction and practical guide to the application of second-order growth curves and mixture models with categorical outcomes using Mplus program.
+* Two new chapters providing a stepwise introduction and practical guide to the application of second-order growth curves and mixture models with categorical outcomes using the Mplus program.
 Complete with exercises, answer keys, and downloadable data files.

 "This book goes way beyond the basics of growth curve modeling.
 The authors manage to explain complicated and potentially confusing models like factor-of-curves and curve-of-factors very well.
 I like the way they explain how to interpret the models, including substantive interpretations of real world examples."